Dovyski/dovyski.github.io/research.md

 ### Short papers in conferences

 - BEVILACQUA, F.; BACKLUND, P.; ENGSTROM, H..
 Proposal for Non-Contact Analysis of Multimodal Inputs to Measure Stress Level in Serious Games.
-In: 2015 7th International Conference on Games and Virtual Worlds for Serious Applications (VSGames), 2015, Skövde.
-2015 7th International Conference on Games and Virtual Worlds for Serious Applications (VS-Games). p.
-1. [[DOI]](http://dx.doi.org/10.1109/VS-GAMES.2015.7295783)
+In: 2015 7th International Conference on Games and Virtual Worlds for Serious Applications (VSGames), 2015, Skövde. <span class="type misc"><a href="http://dx.doi.org/10.1109/VS-GAMES.2015.7295783" target="_blank">DOI: VS-GAMES.2015.7295783</a></span>

 - BEVILACQUA, F.; SEBBEN, A. ; TORCHELSEN, R. P..
 Jarena: experimenting a tool for teaching object-oriented programming concepts using Java, games and software agents.
-In: X Simpósio Brasileiro de Games e Entretenimento Digital, 2011, Bahia.
-Proceedings of the Brazilian Symposium on Computer Games and Digital Entertainment, 2011. v.
-X.
+In: X Brazilian Symposium on Computer Games and Digital Entertainment (SBGames), 2011, Bahia.

 - BEVILACQUA, F.; POZZER, C. .
-Proposal of a tool for pseudo-infinite 3D virtual world genaration.
-In: SBGAMES 2007, 2007, São Leopoldo - RS.
+Proposal of a tool for pseudo-infinite 3D virtual world generation.
+In: SBGAMES 2007, 2007, São Leopoldo/RS.
 SBGAMES 2007, 2007.

 ___